joshiemoore/ludicrous/README.md

 4. Use your web browser to navigate to `http://localhost:8000/` and observe the JSON response.

+See [docs/EXAMPLES.md](docs/EXAMPLES.md) for some examples to help get you started.

 ## Build from source
 1. Clone the repository: `$ git clone --recursive https://github.com/joshiemoore/ludicrous.git`